-Cost sharing is the process by which two or more recipients of a test order contribute to the generation of data (or the compensation for existing data).
+Cost sharing is the process by which two or more recipients of an Order contribute to the generation of data (or the compensation for existing data).
 Contributions may be in cash or in kind and apportionment of costs is subject to negotiation between the participants.
-EPA encourages all recipients of testing orders for a particular substance to jointly submit data and share data generation costs.
-All other parties who are also subject to this Order are listed in Enclosure A, unless that information is protected as confidential business information.
+EPA encourages all recipients of an Order for a particular substance to jointly submit data and share data generation costs.
+All other parties who are also subject to this Order are listed in Enclosure A, unless that information is protected as confidential business information, and will be made publicly available on the Agency's Web site.

 EPA has not established specific coordination procedures by which you must collectively generate data.
-You may therefore determine the procedures that are best suited to your individual circumstances, and the most acceptable approach to sharing test costs.
+You may therefore determine the procedures that are best suited to your individual circumstances, and the most acceptable approach to identifying and sharing costs.

-If you are aware of another manufacturer of any of the products listed on Enclosure A who has not received an order, and you provide EPA with this information, and EPA intends to send that manufacturer an order within 90 days of your notification.
+If you are aware of another manufacturer or importer of the chemical listed on page 1 of this Order who is not listed on Enclosure A, and you provide EPA with this information, EPA intends to send that manufacturer or importer an Order for this chemical within 90 days of your notification.